Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 Each player ...

 * Receives a player area.
-Keep this secret all game.
+(Optional: cut these off and keep them secret.)
 * Picks any drawable icon: you'll use that to represent yourself
 * Draws that icon at a city of choice: that's your **traveler**.